Rethinking the Flow-Based Gradual Domain Adaptation: A Semi-Dual Optimal Transport Perspective: Theoretical Derivation

-\begin{theorem*}[\ref{thm:generalizationError}] Under mild assumptions, the E-SUOT-based GDA ensures that the target domain generalization error is upper-bounded by the following inequality:
+\begin{proposition*}[\ref{thm:generalizationError}] Under mild assumptions, the E-SUOT-based GDA ensures that the target domain generalization error is upper-bounded by the following inequality:

-where $\iota$ is the Lipschitz constant of the loss function, $\zeta$ is the Lipschitz constant bound for hypotheses in $\mathcal{H}$, $\mathcal{C}$ aggregates the cumulative domain transportation and label continuity costs along the adaptation path, and $\mathcal{S}_{\text{stat}}$ is the statistical error term. \end{theorem*}
+where $\iota$ is the Lipschitz constant of the loss function, $\zeta$ is the Lipschitz constant bound for hypotheses in $\mathcal{H}$, $\mathcal{C}$ aggregates the cumulative domain transportation and label continuity costs along the gradual domain adaptation path, $\mathcal{S}_{\text{stat}}$ is the statistical error term, and $h_T^*\in\mathcal{H}$ is a reference hypothesis used to characterize the source-domain approximation gap. \end{proposition*}

-Before formally proving the theorem, we introduce the following assumptions, which are mild and commonly satisfied in practical domain adaptation scenarios: \begin{enumerate}[label=\textbf{(A. \arabic*)}] \item{The loss function $\mathcal{L}(\cdot, y)$ is $\iota$-Lipschitz with respect to its first argument; that is, for any $a, a'$ and fixed $y$, we have:
+Before formally proving the proposition, we introduce the following assumptions, which are mild and commonly satisfied in practical domain adaptation scenarios: \begin{enumerate}[label=\textbf{(A. \arabic*)}] \item{The loss function $\mathcal{L}(\cdot, y)$ is $\iota$-Lipschitz with respect to its first argument; that is, for any $a, a'$ and fixed $y$, we have:

-} \item{Each hypothesis $h \in \mathcal{H}$ is $\zeta$-Lipschitz, i.e., for any $x, x'$, we have: } \item{The labeling function $q_t$ along the adaptation path is such that $|q_t(x) - q_{t-1}(x)|$ is small for most $x$, to ensure local continuity.} \item{The sequence of domains $(p_0, p_1, \dots, p_T)$ is induced by E-SUOT-based GDA transport, so that the total cumulative cost $\mathcal{C}$ as defined below is finite.} \item{At every step, empirical risk minimization over sufficient samples ensures a small empirical-to-expected error gap, leading to a statistical error term $\mathcal{S}_{\text{stat}}$.} \item{The sample size for each domain is large enough to make $\mathcal{S}_{\text{stat}}$ negligible in the asymptotic regime.} \end{enumerate}
+} \item{Each hypothesis $h \in \mathcal{H}$ is $\zeta$-Lipschitz, i.e., for any $x, x'$, we have: } \item{The labeling function $q_t$ along the adaptation path is such that $|q_t(x) - q_{t-1}(x)|$ is small for most $x$, to ensure local continuity.} \item{The sequence of domains $(p_0, p_1, \dots, p_T)$ is induced by E-SUOT-based GDA transport, so that the total cumulative cost $\mathcal{C}$ as defined below is finite.} \item{At every step, empirical risk minimization over sufficient samples ensures a small empirical-to-expected error gap, leading to a statistical error term $\mathcal{S}_{\text{stat}}$. } \item{The sample size for each domain is large enough to make $\mathcal{S}_{\text{stat}}$ negligible in the asymptotic regime.} \end{enumerate}

 Notably, Assumption (A.1) is standard and well‑justified for classification tasks employing the categorical cross‑entropy loss.
 More specifically, the gradient of $\mathcal{L}_{\mathrm{CE}}$ with respect to the logits $a$ is bounded as